foundling/tutorials/javascript/canjs/star_rating/README.md

 ````
 # Why Components ?

 A component has a layer of abstraction around the implementation of its functionality.
 You use it through a distinct interface or api.
-If code having to know about other code is a problem, then a component is one solution because you can think on it, work on it, update it, etc., in a fair degree of isolation, for the very reason that it doesn't depend on anything else.
+If code having to know about other code is a problem, then a component is one solution because you can think about it, work on it, update it, etc., in a fair degree of isolation because it tries to depend on very little.

 In CanJS, you can implement components with `can.Component.extend` and compose them with HTML.